EngkuAuni/MIMOS/Test_Runs/README.md

 This project is part of my GenAI internship initiative at MIMOS Berhad under the direction of Dr. Zulaikha.
 The overall objective is to develop generative AI applications across several domains.
 One of the proposed Proof-of-Concept (PoC) projects involves creating a GenAI assistant to support **integrated circuit (IC) design tasks**, including:

-    1. HDL code generation
+    1. HDL code generation (Verilog)
-    2. Design documentation
-    3. Answering IC-related design queries
+    2. IC-related design queries and documentation

 Given this scope, I decided to focus on **HDL (Hardware Description Language)** as the core of this assistant for the following reasons: